 The Lessons

-Our curriculum is intended for high school and undergraduate college/university students, with three of its seven lessons meeting specific NGSS standards.
+Our curriculum is intended for high school and undergraduate college/university students, with four of its seven lessons meeting Next Generation Science Standards (NGSS).
 Each lesson is designed for a one-hour class period, though all lesson content is scalable to fit shorter or longer sessions.
 Students will derive maximum benefit by watching the film and completing all seven lessons in their intended order, as lessons are sequenced to create an arc of subject familiarity and comprehension.
-That said, some educators may elect to screen the film for their students without implementing the accompanying curriculum, or to implement only the individual lessons that are best suited to their students’ interests and learning objectives.
+That said, some educators may elect to screen the film for their students without implementing the accompanying curriculum.
+Others may implement only the individual lessons that are best suited to their students’ interests and learning objectives.

 Lessons include contextual information about the specific topics and subtopics explored; an identification of the lesson’s learning objectives; preliminary reading material; and in-class exercises.
 Analysis of our film is paired with additional audio, video, and text media to investigate the curriculum’s key inquiries.

 The curriculum—including all seven lessons and a screener of the film—is available to educators for free.
 We simply ask that you: 1.
-Provide us with basic info about the educational setting the curriculum was used in; 2.
-Respect that our curriculum is copyrighted material containing Indigenous intellectual property; and 3.
-Respect that our curriculum is intended for educational purposes only, and that you refrain from distributing it without our prior consent.
+Provide us with basic information about the educational setting the curriculum was used in; 2.
+Respect that our curriculum is copyrighted material containing Indigenous intellectual property; 3.
+Respect that our curriculum is intended for educational purposes only; and 4.
+Refrain from distributing our film or curriculum without our prior consent.

 Lesson Overview

 Environmental racism suffered by Native Americans extends beyond disproportionate pollution of Indigenous territory; it also manifests in the promotion and acceptance of the White lens, dictating how Natives “should” or “should not” interact with their ancestral lands.
-The devaluation of traditional Native science and educational practices in favor of mainstream, Western practices also constitutes a common and widely accepted form of environmental racism.
-In this lesson students will consider the roots of anti-Native policy in the United States, which is a critical foundation for understanding contemporary attitudes and opposition toward the Alaska Native harvest of marine mammals.
-The lesson simultaneously provides guidelines for managing emotional, vulnerable, and challenging conversations about racism as a class.
+The devaluation of traditional Native science and educational practices also constitutes a common and widely accepted form of environmental racism.

 Request access to this lesson.